Knowing your neighborhood

 When I was a child, people knew their neighbors by first name.
 Our parents walked the neighborhood and waved at everyone on the block that they seen outside.
 The neighbors children would come over unannounced and they were always welcomed just like family.

-We played together, fished, gigged frogs and even quickly settled disagreements with a good ole bare knuckle fist fight when tempers flared.
-Our friendships we’re quickly mended the next day or two even though we carried the black eye or busted lip for a little longer to remind us of the event.
+We played together, fished, gigged frogs and even quickly settled disagreements.
+Nothing like a good ole bare knuckle fist fight when tempers flared.
+Our friendships we’re quickly mended within a day or two.
+Even though we carried the black eye or busted lip for a while to remind us of the event.

 Getting to know people within your neighborhood nowadays isn’t easy like it was back then.
 During my lifetime, those people that we once knew have moved away.
 Our friends went away to college and married.
 Some we have maintained friendships with but visits aren’t always convenient as we also have lives too.